 - Olive Oil and Honey Hair Mask

 This is a DIY procedure where you mix one tablespoon of honey and three tablespoons of olive oil and whisk them until the mixture becomes smooth.
 Wash your hair with shampoo first and dry it properly before applying the mixture to your hair.
-Let it sit for 30 minutes, after which you rinse with warm water.
+Let it sit for 30 minutes, after which you rinse it with warm water.

 - Coconut Hair Oil Mask